 Esther

-The Monday Morning Marketing Podcast is brought to you by Esther of IPA Grand bringing premier online promotion to your business.
+The Monday Morning Marketing Podcast is brought to you byEsther of IPA Group bringing premier online promotion to your business.

 Esther

-And Melanie of Stump Social Media Training, who empowers business owners to manage social media and marketing for themselves.
+And Melanie of STOMP Social Media Training, who empowers business owners to manage social media and marketing for themselves.
 And welcome back to another episode of the Monday Morning Marketing Podcast.
 Today we're talking about the most underrated marketing skill.
 What do you think it is?

 Melanie

-Most underrated marketing skill, I think is probably planning ahead.
+Most underrated marketing skill, I think is probably planning a head.

 Esther